bachung/simulplay/README.md

 Only tested on OS X (almost definitely does not work on Windows)

+Configure username/room to join in config.json

+Configure hostname/port in config.json

-To run the server:
+To run client:
-node server/server
+npm start

-To run the client:
+To run server:
-Change the constants at the top of controller/controller.js so they are configured correctly.

-node controller/Controller
+npm run server